-Certificate Adult Practicum III
+MSN 8303 Certificate Family Practicum III

 The clinical emphasis affords the student an opportunity to integrate knowledge and skills learned in all other courses into the practice role.
 Collaboration with other providers, with individual patients, and with families is stressed.
 The student will be expected to demonstrate the clinical course objectives with a clinical faculty who provides collaborative input but the student is able to independently generate a full assessment, differential, and treatment plan.
 Students are expected to complete 166 clinical hours in the semester or the final cumulative amount of 500 hours.
-Prerequisites: Course needs approval of Program Coordinator
+Prerequisites: Course needs approval of Program Chair

-Certificate Gerontology Practicum III
+MSN 8304 3 credits Certificate Adult/Gerontology Practicum III